 Leo Martinez, San Francisco, CA, is Professor of Law and former Academic Dean at the University of California, Hastings College of the Law.
 He served as Acting Chancellor and Dean of the College during the 2009-2010 academic year.
 He writes and lectures globally on insurance, tax and other subjects.
 He is a member of the American Law Institute and is the former President of the Association of American Law Schools.
 Leo was former Chair of the KQED board.
 He currently serves on the boards of Public Advocates and College Track, a Bay Area-based organization which provides mentoring for high school students living in low income areas.
 Leo received his JD in Law from the University of California, Hastings College of the Law and his MS from the University of Southern California.

 Jan Nicholson, New York, NY, is the President of The Grable Foundation, a private charitable foundation in Pittsburgh, Pa., dedicated to helping children and youth by improving their educational opportunities.
 She is also President of The Nicholson Foundation, which is working in New Jersey to reform the system for providing healthcare to vulnerable populations, and to improve the quality of, and access to, care and education for children ages 0–5.
 In 2000 she retired from a career in finance, spent principally at Citicorp.
-She retired as a director of Ball Corporation and of Radian Group, Inc. in 2015.
-She serves on the boards of the Tri-State Area’s Regional Plan Association, and MDRC, a social policy research organization.
+In 2016, she retired as a director of Ball Corporation and of Radian Group, Inc. She serves on the boards of the Tri-State Area’s Regional Plan Association, and MDRC, a social policy research organization.